 A belt-driven single-speed eBike

-The Roadster V2 is Ride1UP’s first bike but evolved into a second edition.
+The Roadster v3 is Ride1UP’s first bike that has already evolved into the third edition.

-Simple, and with a concealed battery, the Roadster V2 has a clean aesthetic and low maintenance requirements thanks to its belt drive.
+Simple, and with a concealed battery, the Roadster v3 has a clean aesthetic and low maintenance requirements thanks to its belt drive.

 - 6061 aluminum frame